ramalamadingdong/rubik.github.io/docs/edge_impulse.md

 - Train and deploy ML models on a range of hardware
 - Easily monitor performance

-In this guide, we will walk through how to download Edge Impulse onto the Rubik Pi and use it to download an Impulse.
+In this guide, we will walk through how to download Edge Impulse onto the Rubik Pi and use it to download an Impulse, your own customized ML model.

 ## Prerequisites